Daniel-McGuire-Corporation/MathBotCLI/README.md

 [![License: GPL v3](https://img.shields.io/github/license/DanielLMcGuire/PrimeNumberSolver)](https://www.gnu.org/licenses/old-licenses/gpl-3.0) ![Language: C#](https://img.shields.io/badge/language-C%23-green)

-This used to be a simple test app to see if Daniel McGuire Corporation.
+This used to be a simple test app for IT to see if Daniel McGuire Corporation's computers were okay.
 ## Notes
 **Since I wrote it, I though I should attach a GNU licence and upload here.**

-Fun Fact: This was codenamed 'DMC-IsPrimeWrapper'!

 ### Args:
---credits === View Credits

-**FUTURE ARGS:

 -c --credits === View Credits

 -h --help === View Help